jcst40/Kobra-Kai-with-Thumbnail-preview/README.md

 -Open the Config folder (Help - Show configuration Folder).
 Navigate to the Script folder.
 If that doesnt work the folder ist usually in the C:\Users\Your Name\AppData\Roaming\cura\5.x\scripts
 -Download and put the script here.
 Must have a .py extension -Restart Cura and go to Extensions - Post Processing - Modify G-Code and Add Script.
 Select Create Kobra Thumbnail.
--Now whenever you slice a script, a thumbnail is created in the G-Code file that the Kobra Max can read.
+-Now whenever you slice a script, a thumbnail is created in the G-Code file that the Kobra can read.
 Only Thumbnails with this scripts are recognised.

 //